SohamBEGINS/alzheimer-s_detection/README.md

     <li><strong>data/:</strong> Organized dataset for training and testing, including CT scan images and medical records.</li>
 </ul>

-<h2>Acknowledgments</h2>
-<p>Special thanks to Vellore Institute of Technology for hosting a competition that inspires and pushes students to showcase their technical and innovative side.</p>

 <h2>Contact</h2>
 <p>For inquiries, please contact:</p>